-Building business acumen requires a clear big-picture understanding first.
+Advancing business acumen requires a clear big-picture understanding first.
 This is the platform on which you can build the more detailed training and development.

 Income/Outcome Business Simulations are board game simulations (though they have an increasing range of web-based support materials such as the contextuary).
 We have stayed with this format because it provides clear foundational thinking.

 Finnish psychologist Antti Revonsuo believes that dreams have a primary function of allowing extensive safe training in escaping dangerous situations.
 His research (as reported in Psychology Today, Nov-Dec 2007), shows that two-thirds of all dreams are threat dreams, totaling 300 to 1000 per year.

 Studies of humans in a primitive environment, such as the Mehinaku hunter-gatherers of the Amazon, show that they dream extensively of common dangerous threats, and ways of escaping them.